johnnyboustany/Analyzing-Attitudes-Toward-Remote-Work/README.md

     <img src="./assets/type-demo2.gif" alt="A user toggles the shorten and censor options in the top-right corner and chooses a newly released song.">
 </p>

-## Testing

-The backend was tested with JUnit tests that targeted the API Handlers.
-The frontend was tested using Selenium to verify that all features of the app work in conjunction.

 ## Project Status
 Project is: Complete (as of May 2023)